romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A software company is assessing the risk in their codebase.
+Q: A software company is assessing the risk in their codebase.
 What defines a vulnerability within this context?
 <details><summary>Show the answer</summary><p>

 - **A weakness in the system that can be exploited to gain unauthorized access or cause damage**